Eghosa Asemota Agbonifo: Political career

 In 2019, Eghosa contested for the Oredo West Constituency seat in the Edo State House of Assembly under the umbrella of People’s Democratic Party (PDP) as its flag bearer and emerged second in the main election.
 He is still active in politics in Edo state.

 Personal life

 Agbonifo lives in Benin, Edo State but frequently shuttles between there and Lagos.
-He is married to Oshiolene Agbonifo and have three children; two daughters and a son.
+He is married to Oshiolene (Gladys) Agbonifo and have three children; two daughters and a son.
 He is also an avid enthusiast of Chelsea Football Club in London, United Kingdom.

 Awards and membership

 Agbonifo is a member of Lions Club International, Benin Club, and the National Association of Seadogs Pyrate Confraternity.

 He was awarded as one of the top 20 fashionistas in Nigeria.